 Protective service occupations focus on providing communities and individuals with adequate safety and security.
 These occupations typically provide services such as protecting the public against danger, fighting fires, emergency response, enforcing safety rules and regulations, crime investigations, private detective work, and much more.
 Individuals will find a variety of protective service jobs in both public and private sectors.
 Examples of the many types of professions include, but are not limited to:

-While each profession has its own specific set of characteristics, skills, abilities, and requirements, some of the more commonly shared include, but are not limited to:
+While each profession has its own specific set of characteristics, skills, abilities, and requirements, the Bureau of Labor Statistics reports that these are some of the most common:

 While on-the-job training is available for a variety of occupations (e.g., Probation Officer, Police and Detective Supervisors), they also generally require a minimum of three or four years' work-related experience as a prerequisite and can take anywhere from a few to several months to complete.
 Note that requirements for specific occupations vary by state.

 Recognized certification programs and examinations are available.
 They enhance one's knowledge in a specific occupation or discipline and afford better career opportunities.
 Requirements vary by state.